mehdirezaie/SYSNet/README.md

 * Mocks without any contamination: to assess how much bias and variance is introduced in the absence of any systematic effects
 * Mocks with contamination : a multivariate function of 10 maps to evaluate the performance of the feature elimination and the neural network.

 The software is still under development and documentation.
-If you need to use this code in research please contact me at mr095415@ohio.edu:
+If you need to use this code in research please contact me at mr095415@ohio.edu.
+If you would like to cite my paper, here is the full bibtex:
 ```
 @ARTICLE{2020MNRAS.495.1613R,
        author = {{Rezaie}, Mehdi and {Seo}, Hee-Jong and {Ross}, Ashley J. and